ACrostics

 Hyper - "When adolescents have continuous access to a smartphone at that developmentally sensitive age, it may interfere with their maturing ability to focus.
 Studies show that adolescents with attention deficit....activity disorder (ADHD) are heavier users of smartphones and video games" (Book - Author)

-Dostoevsky - "The whole work of man really seems to consist in nothing but proving to himself every minute that he is a man and not a piano-key" (....
-Notes from the Underground)
+Dostoevsky - "The whole work of man really seems to consist in nothing but proving to himself every minute that he is a man and not a piano-key" (Notes from the Underground - ....)

 Rigged - "The game is... from the start: apps designed not to satisfy but to create endless craving."
 (Adam Alter - Irresistible)